worldyne/CTScanPredictions/README.md

 I am interested in the CT scans of the head.
 I would like to classify whether a patient has intraparenchymal (IPH), intraventricular (IVH), subdural (SDH), extradural (EDH) and subarachnoid (SAH) hemorrhages, calvarial fractures, or midline shift and mass effect.

 ## Data Understanding
-I will use the qure.ai dataset: [link](http://headctstudy.qure.ai/dataset).
+I will use the [qure.ai](http://headctstudy.qure.ai/dataset) dataset.

 ## Data Preparation
 I'll store the images in an S3 bucket.
 I’ll use the labels provided by the 3 radiologists who were a part of the study.
 I will write a function to format the images into appropriately pre-processed floating point tensors that can be fed into the network.